cultureandempire/cultureandempire.github.io/README.md

 Crocker, Carr, and Rulifson are not household names.
 Steve Crocker and his team invented the Requests for Comments, or RFC series.
 These documents became the laws of the Internet, specifying every standard in a clear form that was freely usable by all.
 These were spectacularly successful standards by any measure.
 They were implemented in hundreds of thousands of products and have survived for forty years with no sign of decay.
 The RFC system did not only define standards for protocols, it also defined rules for the legislative process itself.

 Today, despite this success, it is becoming harder and harder to make new protocols and standards.
 There are too many billions that depend on controlling, taxing, and corrupting standards.
 Patents are a major threat.
 The calculation is simple: imagine if email had been patented -- how much money would the patent holder (let's call him the "inventor" or "job creator" for effect) have earned?
 If email had been patented -- which happily it was not -- then we would have suffered two decades of stagnation and suspension of cost gravity.

-This happened before -- following the patenting of James Watt's steam engine by his business partner -- and is behind the apparent immunity of some industries (pharmaceutics and telecommunications, mainly) to cost gravity.
+This has happened often in history, notably during the Industrial Revolution, with James Watt's steam engine patents.
+As Michele Boldrin and David K. Levine wrote, in their book ["Against Intellectual Monopoly"](http://levine.sscnet.ucla.edu/general/intellectual/against.htm), "During the period of Watt's patents the United Kingdom added about 750 horsepower of steam engines per year.
+In the thirty years following Watt's patents, additional horsepower was added at a rate of more than 4,000 per year."

+Any expensive product or service that is widely used, yet immune to cost gravity -- such as medicines or mobile phone calls -- is protected by a patent cartel.
 If silicon is the space in which digital society grows, knowledge is its blood, and software its muscles.
 Patents make it illegal to reuse knowledge and (despite the old rhetoric of the patent industry) kill the broad incentive to invest.
 We'll come back to patents later.
 For now, I'll leave you with that glimpse of how dangerous they are.

 ## A Brief History of the Internet